shipstation/mcp-shipstation-api/README.md

 - `get_batch_by_external_id` - Get batch by external batch ID
 - `update_batch` - Update batch information
 - `delete_batch` - Delete a batch
-- `add_to_batch` - Add shipments to an existing batch
+- `add_to_batch` - Add shipments to an existing batch (all shipments must have same warehouse_id)
 - `remove_from_batch` - Remove items from a batch
 - `get_batch_errors` - Get validation errors for a batch
-- `process_batch` - Process a batch to create labels
+- `process_batch` - Process a batch to create labels (BEST METHOD for bulk label creation)

 > **💡 Best Practice**: Use batches for creating multiple labels efficiently.
-Batches avoid rate limits and provide better performance than individual label creation calls.
+The `process_batch` tool is the most efficient method for bulk label creation - it avoids rate limits and creates all labels in one operation instead of individual API calls.

 ### Manifest Tools
 - `get_manifests` - List manifests with filtering parameters